 That means salespeople need to adapt as well.
 Pushing a quick sale on a disinterested consumer is no longer going to work.
 Instead, you need to learn the ins and outs of the inbound sales methodology.

-Ultimately, the extra time and care you put into educating your prospects will increase your likelihood of converting them into successful, long-term customers.
+In the end, the extra time and care you put into educating your prospects will increase your likelihood of converting them into successful, long-term customers.
+By establishing trust and offering valuable support, you position yourself as a trusted resource that your prospects can rely on when they're ready to make a purchase.

 Outbound sales is the traditional sales approach involving cold calls, trade shows, purchased contact lists and other activities some would deem spam-worthy in today’s day and age.
 In other words, outbound sales is the act of “pushing” your message out to a large number of people who may or may not be interested in your product.